Frequently asked questions

 *These amounts are not set in stone.
 The GC is given the opportunity to decide a reasonable compensation around the guidelines set above.

-Carriers already covered by a health plan that does not exclude surrogacy or require a lien, will receive compensation on the higher end.
+Carriers already covered by a health plan that does not exclude surrogacy nor require a lien, may receive compensation on the higher end.

-Candidates that meet ideal surrogacy criteria may qualify for a $5,000 bonus added to her base compensation and is offered by specific Intended Parent clients.
+Candidates who meet ideal surrogacy criteria may qualify for a $5,000 bonus added to her base compensation and is offered by specific Intended Parent clients.

 Insurance plan changes may affect the surrogacy compensation market.

 Compensation shown above is effective for Carriers with surrogacy contracts executed after January 1,2021 and is subject to change.

 My goal is to match you at your requested compensation.